remihuguet/remihuguet/README.md

 - 👨 I'm a freelance software engineer with 15+ years of xp in it
 - 🎯 I'm focused on building the right software, done right
 - ⚒️ I help teams to adopt craft and flow best practices
-- 🐍 I work a lot with python but I can switch easily
+- 🐍 I work a lot with python
 - 🏠 WFH since Jan 2020

 <!-- - 🔭 I’m currently working on ...